KazaiMazai/SwiftletModel/README.md

 </p>

-SwiftletModel provides a hassle-free way to implement the rich domain model of your iOS app.
+SwiftletModel offers an easy and efficient way to implement complex domain models in your iOS applications.
+Key features include:

-- Entities as plain structs
+- **Entities as Plain Structs**: Define your entities using simple Swift structs.
-- Type-Driven Bidirectional Relations
+- **Type-Driven Bidirectional Relations**: Manage relationships between entities effortlessly with type safety.
-- Normalized storage
+- **Normalized Storage**: Store your data in a normalized form to maintain consistency and efficiency.
-- Denormalize to any shape on the fly
+- **On-the-Fly Denormalization**: Transform your data into any required shape instantly.
-- Incomplete data handling
+- **Incomplete Data Handling**: Seamlessly handle scenarios involving partial or missing data.
-- Codable out of the box
+- **Codable Out of the Box**: Easily encode and decode your entities with built-in Codable support.

-It's almost like an ORM but without a database, and you can still store it easily.
+SwiftletModel is akin to an ORM but operates without a traditional database, allowing for easy storage and management.

-## Why
+## When and Why

-The ideal SwiftletModel use case is when:
+SwiftletModel excels in the following scenarios:

-- The domain model of the app is complicated
+- **Complex Domain Model**s: Ideal for apps with intricate domain models that require a robust and flexible solution.
-- Backend is the source of truth
+- **Backend-Centric Applications**: Perfect for applications where the backend is the primary source of truth for data management.
-- You have reasons to avoid using heavy-duty local storage like CoreData/SwiftData/Realm/SQLite
+- **Lightweight Local Storage**: Suitable when you want to avoid using heavy-duty local storage options like CoreData, SwiftData, Realm, or SQLite.

 ## Table of Contents